malshaV/malshaV.github.io/_pages/about.md

 <!-- I graduated with a BSc in Biomedical Engineering from [University of Moratuwa](https://uom.lk/) and I am currently working as a Lecturer on Contract at the Dept. of Electronic and Telecommunication Engineering ([ENTC](http://ent.mrt.ac.lk/web3/)), University of Moratuwa. -->

-I am a second year PhD student in the Department of ELectrical and Computer Engineering at Johns Hopkins University, where I am advised by [Dr. Vishal Patel](https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en).
-My research broadly lies in the fields of computer vision and deep learning, with a focus on low-level vision problems including image restoration.
-Also, I am interested in applying deep generative models in tasks such as image restoration and image translation.
+I am currently in my third year of pursuing a Ph.D. under the supervision of [Dr. Vishal Patel](https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en) at the Vision and Image Understanding (VIU) Lab within the Department of Electrical and Computer Engineering at Johns Hopkins University.
+My research encompasses the realms of computer vision and deep learning, primarily concentrating on the application of deep generative models to low-level tasks, especially in the domain of image restoration.
+Additionally, I am passionately involved in exploring challenges related to data memorization and devising solutions for fairness and bias issues within deep generative models.

 I graduated with a Bachelor's degree in Biomedical Engineering from [University of Moratuwa](https://uom.lk/), Sri Lanka in 2020, where I completed my thesis on designing a sEMG sensor system for controlling a bionic hand, advised by [Dr. Simon Kappel](https://scholar.google.com/citations?user=HTFY3fsAAAAJ&hl=en).